marcoormello/MarcoOrmelloUnityTools/AssetIndexer/README.md

-# ObjectIndexer
+# AssetIndexer

-The ObjectIndexer is a Unity script that allows you to index any object in a given asset folder and provides filtering capabilities.
+The AssetIndexer is a Unity script that allows you to index any object in a given asset folder and provides filtering capabilities.
 It can be used to quickly and easily filter a large collection of objects by specific criteria, allowing you to find the objects you need more quickly.

 ## Getting Started